hpiedcoq/SentrySyria/README.md

 # SentrySyria

 This repo contains dumps of all the accessible messages sent by the Sentry_Syria accounts on Social Networks, from 2016-08-01 to 2018-11-25.
+(102.949 tweets)
 I try to update and maintain these datasets every month.